stefan-code-js/tabledadrian/backlog/tasks/task-012 - Ultra-luxury-Web3-experience-overhaul.md

 $- Memory database now mirrors achievement definition seeding so diagnostic warnings are gone in tests/build.\n- README now ships a comprehensive feature catalogue capturing concierge, Web3, analytics, and storytelling systems.

 $- Upgraded @headlessui/react to v2.2.9 and aligned the app to React 19.2 stable so peer dependencies resolve cleanly without legacy flags.

+$- Upgraded the immersive stack (react-three/fiber 9 + drei 10 + react-spring 10) so it no longer touches removed React internals like ReactCurrentBatchConfig; production builds run clean on React 19.2.
 <!-- SECTION:NOTES:END -->